AtlasNX/Kosmos/README.md

 ===========================
 *formerly known as SDFilesSwitch*

-This handy All-in-One package includes everything you need to run Hekate / Atmosphere / ReiNX with some extra patches to enhance your experience.
+This handy All-in-One package includes everything you need to run Hekate / Atmosphere with some extra patches to enhance your experience.

 ## [Join us on Discord](https://discord.gg/qbRAuy7)